dzenis-h/TDD-React/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](https://docs.google.com/document/d/11WK7tVoTFRMcWCuGZQCRWxEsDUEJ_6ArtfV-NjWcBCU/edit?usp=sharing) file for more details.

-## Deployment 🚀

-This project is deployed on Render.
-You can visit the live site here: https://stitch-shop.onrender.com

 ## Credits 👨🏻‍💻

 TDD-React was created by [Dzenis H.](https://dzenis.tech)